 -Children are the best because they are the right level to spot everything, and still have their eyes open to actually see.
 Children also give the best hugs.
-Children inevitably have some food left, too, somewhere on their person, so they are good for tasty kisses, too.
+Additionally, children inevitably have some food left, somewhere on their person, so they are good for kisses, too.

 -There’s no such thing as too many games of fetch.
 Games give you exercise, time with friends, and peace of mind.
-Fetch is best done outdoors, which is the preferred location, especially if the location is green and open.
-Fetch is also easy to learn; there is no need to be complicated.
+Stretching out after (mindlessly) running after a stick is the best feeling ever.

 -It’s a good skill to be able to sense someone’s mood.
 Sometimes they just need a friend to listen and to sit with.

 -Going for a walk is a great thing to do.
-You have opportunities to see new things, get new smells, see new people.
+You have opportunities to see now things, get new smells, see new people.
 And, same as playing fetch, it’s good exercise.
-And going for a walk is also an excellent opportunity to possibly run into other people, bringing us back to #1.

--Some of the best things in life are free: a hardy stick, a good scratch, running through puddles, and time with your friends.
+-Some of the best things in life are free: a good stick, a good scratch, running through puddles, and time with your friends.

 Perhaps some lessons NOT to take to heart from the dog:

--Licking other people anywhere as a greeting is just not socially acceptable.
+-Licking other people anywhere on their person as a greeting is just not socially acceptable

 -Don’t eat smelly things.
 Or roll in them.
 Again, not very socially acceptable.

--Taking a bath is not a type of punishment.
-Additionally, there is no need to go roll in something smelly (see above) right after a bath.
+-Bathing is not a form of punishment.
+And there is no need to go roll is something smelly (see above) right after a bath.